 We make it out to Las Vegas Boulevard.
 Police instruct us to head back behind the police cars at the “Welcome to Las Vegas” sign.
 We aren’t near the Las Vegas sign very long until we are told again by police to run.
 During this time, we keep seeing police cars racing towards Mandalay Bay.

 We continued to be pushed away from the Strip multiple times by the police.
 Eventually, we end up at Jack in the Box and then Sunset Blvd in the parking lot of the Lazy Dog.
 Lazy Dog is about 1.5 miles from Mandalay Bay.
 At these parking lots, fake news starts filtering in about shooting at other casinos.

-One of the A-Team guys has an Aunt that lives in Henderson and he says that he’s going to Uber there.
+One of the A-Team guys has an Aunt that lives in Henderson, and he says that he’s going to Uber there.
 He says that he can take a couple of people with him.
 Both me and another woman from NetApp’s Sunnyvale office take him up on the offer.
 Honestly, I’m beyond grateful for the chance to get out of Las Vegas that night.
-I’m also grateful to the A-Teamer’s that reassured me that everything was going to be okay during the emotional trek.
+I’m also thankful to the A-Teamer’s that reassured me that everything was going to be okay during the emotional trek.

-When we walk through the doors at his aunt’s house, I feel an instant sense of relief.
+When we walk through the doors at his aunt’s house, I feel an immediate sense of relief.
 I feel safe for the first time since we started our exodus out of Mandalay Bay.
 Maybe this wasn’t the night that I was going to die after all.